runningthoughts/Booker/README.md

 # 📚 Booker - RAG-based Book Q&A System

+> **🚀 Project Release Notice**: This is a packaged release of the Booker system.
+The `library/` directory is not included in the release as it contains your personal book collection.
+You'll need to create this directory and add your books if you wish to ingest content locally.
+See the [Quick Start](#-quick-start) section for setup instructions.

 Booker is an intelligent question-answering system that allows you to ask questions about your book collection and get accurate answers with citations.
 It uses Retrieval-Augmented Generation (RAG) to combine semantic search with large language models.

 ## 🌟 Features